 WONG: And then 30 percent should go toward discretionary expenses - things that you don't necessarily need but you want, like your Netflix subscription, restaurant spending.
 You know, clothing, makeup.
 Stuff like that.

 ARNOLD: And then that last part, the 20 percent that's left over...

 WONG: Should go toward savings and debt goals.

 ARNOLD: And these are guidelines, a good place to start.
 The saving, of course, is going to be the hardest part for a lot of people.
 That is very tough, especially when you're not making that much money.
 But we have a whole episode just on how to save more money.
 There's a lot of good, high-value information in there.
 So check that out.
 But with this 50-30-20 thing, what you're doing here is you're starting to organize and place some limits on your spending.

-MECHAM: This moment that we never experienced now, where you end up with $0 or really, really close to it.
+MECHAM: This moment that we never experienced now, where you end up with zero dollars or really, really close to it.
 We've eliminated this scarcity because banks have introduced very profitable mechanisms to have you just walk past zero and overdraft a little bit and pay them a fee.
-Or you can just - if you run out of money in your checking account, you just swipe your credit card, and you've walked past zero again.
+Or you can just, if you run out of money in your checking account, you just swipe your credit card and you've walked past zero again.
 We've gotten really used to the idea that we never really run out of money.

-ARNOLD: So Jesse says this is the whole point of the budget - to get back to a world where we do run out of money, to feel that scarcity.
-And this is tip number four.
+ARNOLD: So Jesse says this is the whole point of the budget, to get back to a world where we do run out of money, to feel that scarcity.
+And this is tip No. 4.
 You want to make the power of scarcity work for you.